brynious/tv-watchlist/README.md

 ## Purpose

-Created to learnt he MERN stack and also help my flatmates and I track some of the television shows we're watching together.
+Created to learn the MERN stack and also help my flatmates and I track some of the television shows we're watching together.

 ## Running on local